-In the first quarter of 2022, the Company also concluded that it does not meet the accounting criteria for control over its wholly-owned Russian businesses due to the evolving trade and economic sanctions, and recorded a loss of \$52 million on the deconsolidation of the Russian businesses and other related charges.
+In the first quarter of 2022, the Company concluded that it did not meet the accounting criteria for control over its wholly-owned Russian businesses due to the evolving trade and economic sanctions, and recorded a loss of \$52 million on the deconsolidation of the Russian businesses and other related charges.

+In June 2022, the Company entered into a definitive agreement to exit its businesses in Russia and transfer ownership to local management pending regulatory approvals.
 Refer to Note 8, Acquisitions and Dispositions, for additional information on the deconsolidation of the Russian businesses.